Old-Earth (Progressive) Creationism: History and Beliefs

 Although the creation of humanity matches the traditional biblical chronology—a major reason for the popularity of the gap theory in its heyday—the original creation cannot be dated from the Bible.
 Whether it happened 100 million years ago (as scientists thought around 1900) or billions of years ago (as scientists thought for much of the twentieth century), does not matter one bit to the Bible.
 Geologists can say whatever they wish about the age of the earth.
 The Scofield Reference Bible, originally published by Oxford University Press in 1909, taught the gap theory to generations of conservative Protestants in the English speaking world.
 The headings alone indicate Scofield’s endorsement of the gap theory, and he waited no longer than the second footnote to spell it out: “The first creative act refers to the dateless past, and gives scope for all the geologic ages.”
 (NOTE: the date “B.C.
 4004″ in the middle column refers to the start of the six days, not to “the beginning.”
 I’ll elaborate on that date later.)

 In some versions of the gap view, the original creation included pre-Adamite people—that is, humans who were not descended from Adam and Eve.
-This idea that took many forms, some with racist overtones.
+This idea took many forms, some with racist overtones.
 Perhaps this strikes you as a bit surprising, but in the mid-nineteenth century it was a commonplace conception among Protestants, and not unknown to Catholics either.
 A prominent example would be The Pre-Adamite Earth: A Contribution to Theological Science (1846), a very popular book by the English Congregational minister John Harris.
 Historian David Livingstone has written the definitive history of this fascinating idea.
 For more, see this interview, but there is no substitute for reading the book itself!
-Let me make an invitation: who wants to borrow a copy and provide their own commentary here?

 In all versions of the gap theory, however, fossils are vestiges of the pre-Adamic world, produced when it was destroyed; they are not a record of evolutionary history.
 All modern animals and many plants were created recently, in six literal days.
 Despite what YECs often say, there is just no way to see the gap theory as an “evolutionist” interpretation of Genesis!